Spinal-Tap369/Debt-Collection/README.md

 8. Change password of user tim123 to 1234root
 9. After changing password, delete the user tim123
 10. Logout of SysAdmin
 ___
+# IDE Details
+For this project, I have used the Pycharm Community edition IDE.
+This IDE is very robust and the best thing about this IDE for me is that it automatically creates a Python Virtual Environment when setting up a new project
+## Pycharm Keyboard-shortcuts
+1. Ctrl + / : Comment out any block
+2. Ctrl + E : View recent files
+3. Alt + Enter : Show Context Actions
+4. Ctrl + Alt + S : Opens the interpreter settings through which also contains the Pythin Package manager.
+___
+# Functional Programming
+Even though my Flask application does not strictly adhere to Functional Programming Paradigms, there are examples of Functional Programming I have utilized in my project.
+1. Pure Functions: Functions like [load_user](https://github.com/Spinal-Tap369/Debt-Collection/blob/main/main.py#L14), [handle_invalid_login](https://github.com/Spinal-Tap369/Debt-Collection/blob/main/routes.py#L12), [handle_existing_loan](https://github.com/Spinal-Tap369/Debt-Collection/blob/main/routes.py#L16), etc., don't seem to have any side effects and can be considered pure functions as they depend only on their input arguments.
+2. Higher-order Functions: Functions like [configure_routes](https://github.com/Spinal-Tap369/Debt-Collection/blob/main/routes.py#L31) take other functions as parameters (app) and are considered higher-order functions.
+3. Functions as Parameters and Return Values: Functions like [login_user_redirect](https://github.com/Spinal-Tap369/Debt-Collection/blob/main/routes.py#L7), [add_loan_to_database](https://github.com/Spinal-Tap369/Debt-Collection/blob/main/routes.py#L174), and [update_loan_details](https://github.com/Spinal-Tap369/Debt-Collection/blob/main/routes.py#L186) take other functions as parameters or return functions.
+4. Closures / anonymous functions : Python uses Lamda functions.The [create_loan_details_dict1](https://github.com/Spinal-Tap369/Debt-Collection/blob/main/routes.py#L228) function in my code is a Lambda function.
+5. Only final data structures : The [Loan_Number](https://github.com/Spinal-Tap369/Debt-Collection/blob/main/forms.py#L7) variable in my code is a Tuple which is an immutable data type.
+___
 # Licence:
 This application is under the MIT Licence.